Pacheco's disease: Epidemiology

-The first case that recognised Pacheco's disease occurred in 1930 in Brazil, from birds that were imported from South America.
-It was not until 1933, when the causative agent was identified.
+The first recognised case of Pacheco's disease occurred in 1930 in Brazil from birds that were imported from South America.
+It was not until 1933 when the causative agent was identified.
 Since then, the global spread of Pacheco's disease has increased as a result of domestically raised birds or the transportation of aviaries that contains symptomatic and asymptomatic infected birds.

 Outbreaks

 In February 1933, an outbreak occurred in Campania, Italy.
 A shipment of 93 psittacine birds was imported to Campania, Italy, from Guayana, South America.
 It contained macaws, Amazon parrots, conures and parakeets, who were all transferred to quarantine premises and were housed in cages, based on its size and genera.
 All birds arrived in good and healthy conditions and were previously vaccinated against PPD and Poxviridae with a commercial vaccine containing PsiHV1.
-However, 3 of the Conure parakeets suddenly died without displaying any relevant symptoms, followed by the rest of its species.
-While certain species experienced high mortality rates, others had not, such as the A. Manilata, B. Cbyoptems and A. Mehnocepbala.
+However, three of the Conure parakeets suddenly died without displaying any relevant symptoms, followed by the rest of its species.
+While certain species experienced high mortality rates, others had not, such as A. manilata, B. cbyoptems and A. mehnocepbala.
 In this instance, the vaccine failed to serve its purpose as the vaccine only protected the birds against 1 serotype, rather than all 3 known serotypes that cause Pacheco's disease.
 This raised concerns about how vaccines relating to Pacheco's disease should be developed in an attempt to protect birds from Pacheco's disease.

-The U.S. has encountered numerous psittacine-disease related incidences linking to Pacheco's disease:
+The US has encountered numerous psittacine-disease related incidents linking to Pacheco's disease:

 In December 1977 and January 1978, multiple outbreaks had occurred in a privately owned bird import quarantine station that was located in Miami, Florida.
-In the first incident, the Floridan aviary imported 3 macaws from California into an aviary of 18 healthy birds.
-This consisted of 7 macaws, 8 cockatoos, 2 hornbills and 1 mynah bird.
-Within a week, the newly imported macaws had died, followed by the other macaws and cockatoos that were originally residing in the Floridan aviary.
-The other non-psittacine birds, the mynah and hornbills, that were largely exposed to the virus spreading around in the aviary were not affected in this situation and survived the outbreak.
-In the second incident, 2 macaws and 1 cockatoo that were imported had died.
-Such high mortality rate in this same Floridan aviary was largely influenced by the overcrowding and stressful environment of the birds.
-This provided an ideal setting for Pacheco's disease to spread and promote the infection by transmitting it from bird to bird.
-In this instance, examinations of the birds that were presented for necropsy showed that each died suddenly without clear evidence of any sicknesses other than lethargy.
+In the first incident, the Floridan aviary imported three macaws from California into an aviary of eighteen healthy birds.
+This consisted of seven macaws, eight cockatoos, two hornbills and one mynah bird.
+Within a week, the newly imported macaws had died, followed by the other macaws and cockatoos that were originally residing in the Floridian aviary.
+The non-psittacine birds exposed to the virus spreading around in the aviary were not affected in this situation and survived the outbreak.
+In the second incident, two macaws and one cockatoo that were imported had died.
+The high mortality rate in this aviary was largely influenced by the overcrowding and stressful environment of the birds.
+This provided an ideal setting for Pacheco's disease to spread via bird-to-bird transmission.
+Examinations of the birds that were presented for necropsy showed that each died suddenly without clear evidence of any sicknesses other than lethargy.
 There are no linkages between both outbreaks.